 I’m a photographer who knows that you don’t need the most expensive equipment to capture beautiful images.
 But, with good lenses, it can be really hard to avoid the expense.
 The better the glass, the more expensive it will be.
-This posts shares my favorite lenses for food photography (and comparable alternatives) to help you decide what’s best for you and your budget.
+So, what are the best lenses for food photography?
+This posts shares my favorite lenses (and comparable alternatives) to help you decide what’s best for you and your budget.

 This post contains affiliate links.
 Read the affiliate disclosure.

 PHOTOGRAPHY LENS QUESTIONS

 Before we talk about lenses, there are two very popular questions that come up when it comes to understanding the type of lenses to buy:

 - What is the difference between a zoom and a prime lens?

 1. WHAT DO THE LENS NUMBERS MEAN?